samueldsingh/data-engineering/sql/5-normalization.md

 3NF helps to further improve data integrity and reduce anomalies by minimizing redundancy and ensuring that non-key attributes have clear, direct dependencies on the primary key.
 Like other normalization forms, the decision to implement 3NF should be based on the specific characteristics and requirements of the data and the application.

+In simpler terms, 1NF makes your data neat, 2NF ensures data is in the right place, and 3NF eliminates data duplication.
+These normal forms help organize data, prevent errors, and make databases more efficient and reliable.

 ## 5. Data Anomalies:

+- Data anomalies are issues that occur in a database when the data doesn't behave as expected due to problems with the database's structure, organization, or integrity.
+- These anomalies can lead to incorrect, inconsistent, or misleading information
-A database that isn’t normalized enough is prone to three types of anomaly errors: update, insertion, and deletion.
+- A database that isn’t normalized enough is prone to three types of anomaly errors: update, insertion, and deletion.

+**Insertion anomaly**

+- An insertion anomaly is when you are unable to add a new record due to missing attributes.
+- This can happen when the database structure isn't well-designed and doesn't handle new data properly.

+Example:

+Suppose you have a table for customer orders that includes customer details.
+If a new customer places an order, but their details aren't available in the customer table yet, you might face an insertion anomaly because you can't add the order without the customer information.

 **Update anomaly**

-An update anomaly is a data inconsistency that can arise when updating a database with redundancy.

-**Insertion anomaly**

-An insertion anomaly is when you are unable to add a new record due to missing attributes.
+Update anomalies occur when updating data in the database leads to inconsistencies or unexpected changes in other parts of the database.
+This can happen if data is duplicated or stored inappropriately.

+Example:
+Continuing from the previous example, if you have multiple entries for the same customer in the customer table because their name was spelled differently, updating one entry to correct the name might not update the others.
+This inconsistency can lead to confusion and errors.

 **Deletion anomaly**

 A deletion anomaly happens when you delete a record and unintentionally delete other data.

+Example:
+Suppose you have a database with a teacher's information stored alongside the classes they teach.
+If a teacher teaches only one class and you delete that class's entry, you might unintentionally delete the teacher's information as well.
+This could leave gaps in the data and cause confusion.

 **Data anomalies**

 The more normalized the database, the less prone it will be to these anomalies.
 For example, most 3NF tables can’t have an update, insertion, and deletion anomalies.
 This makes normalization sound great.
 But, don’t forget the downsides of normalization as well — those long queries.

+Data anomalies are undesirable because they undermine the reliability and accuracy of the database.
+Proper database design, including normalization, can help prevent these anomalies by structuring the data in a way that ensures data integrity, consistency, and accurate relationships between tables.

 ## 5. What are the relationships in RDBMS: